Asian Marinated Pork

-Since I was tempting the grilling fates, I decided to throw some broccoli on the grill as well.
+Since I was tempting the grilling fates, I threw some broccoli on the grill as well.
 I mean, if the dinner was going to go down in flames (instead of up in flames – HA!
 Get it?
 It’s a grill…), then I figured I might as well send it all down together.
 The broccoli just got a simple dressing of olive oil, salt, pepper, and a pinch of red pepper flakes.

-Then, of course, you can’t have an Asian-inspired meal without white rice.
+Of course you can’t have an Asian-inspired meal without white rice.
 And I figured that using the side-burner on the grill would surely squelch that blasted propane tank, so on it went.
 Just a little chicken stock and some additional soy sauce is what I used to steep the rice.
 It turns out looking like brown rice, but it tastes good, so who cares?

 The grill heated up, the food went on, and I waited for the inevitable flame-out.
 And I waited.
 Then the food came off, and the grill was still going.
 So I finally relented and turned off the grill, defeated once again.